faceyspacey/redux-first-router/README.md

   <img alt="Edit Redux-First Router Demo" src="https://cdn.reactlandia.com/demo.png">
 </a>

 > **Rudy:** We are moving rudy to a new repo housed inside of our respond-framework organization.
-RFR will enter LTS as Feature development efforts are redirected to Rudy. link will be added here once i make the repo and move Rudy to it.
+RFR will enter LTS as Feature development efforts are redirected to Rudy.
+A link will be added here once I make the repo and move Rudy to it.

 # Redux-First Router